apertus-open-source-cinema/AXIOM-Remote/Firmware/README.md

 ### Buttons

-There are 12 buttons which are placed around the LCD, 3 on each side (see _Figure 1_), this is also why the ButtonBar has only 3 entries, like left, center and right.
+There are 12 options for "edge buttons" which are placed around the LCD edges, 3 on each side (see _Figure 1_), this is also why the ButtonBar has only 3 entries:left, center and right.

 > It can be confusing for left and right bars, but they can be described as _left_ is _top_ and _right_ is _bottom_.
 Another possibility to change the _ButtonPosition_ enum to _First_, _Second_ and _Third_